Glenn Morris (footballer): Crawley Town

 After leaving Gillingham, he joined Crawley Town in May 2016 as a player-coach, on a one-year contract.
 On 17 September 2016, Morris made his Crawley Town debut in a 2–0 victory over Luton Town.
 On 10 March 2017, after displacing Yusuf Mersin and Chelsea loanee Mitchell Beeney, Morris signed a new two-year deal with Crawley running until June 2019.
 He won the Player of the Year award for Crawley Town for the 2016–17 season.

 During the 2017–18 season, Morris made 44 league appearances for the club, and won Crawley's Player of the Year award for the second time. before signing a contract extension in January 2018 until the summer of 2020.

 He appeared in all 46 of Crawley's league games during 2018–19.
 At the end of the 2018–19 season, Morris received a trio of awards for his performances that season, again receiving the Player of the Year award, alongside the Players' Player accolade and the award for the best away player.
 In September 2019 he signed a new contract until 2021.
 At the conclusion of the 2020–21 season the club triggered a one-year extension to his contract.

 In 2021–22 he was named as the side's Player of the Season for a fourth time.

 Gillingham

 On 29 July 2022, the eve of the new season, Morris returned to Gillingham on loan until January 2023.
 Shortly after his loan spell came to an end, he agreed to terminate his contract with Crawley and join Gillingham on a permanent basis.
+On 28 April 2023 Gillingham confirmed that he had signed a new contract but did not specify its length.
+On 30 April 2023 he was named as the Kent side's Player of the Season for 2022–23.

+On 15 May 2024, the club announced he had been offered a new contract.
+Six days later, Morris signed a new one-year deal with Gillingham, staying at the club until summer 2025.

+In the 2024–25 season Morris became the oldest player to ever feature for Gillingham's first team, overtaking a record that had been held by Andy Hessenthaler since 2005.
+Having kept three clean sheets in four matches, he was named EFL League Two Player of the Month for September 2024.
+Morris was again named Gillingham's Player of the Year at the conclusion of the 2024–25 season, in addition to receiving the Players' Player of the Year award.
+Following the conclusion of the season, he signed a new one-year contract extension.